FabiowQuixada/isml-linter/docs/contribute.md

 Note that the name of the rule is inferred from its file name.
 Description is what will be displayed to the final user if the rule is broken.

-Here is an example of a rule which doesn't allow &lt;isscript> tags in the template:
+Here is an example of a rule which doesn't allow `<isscript>` tags in the template:

 ```js
 Rule.isBroken = function(node) {